 You Can Date While Practicing Sologamy

 It’s so easy to let your identity become wrapped up in your partner’s.
 Before too long, you don’t remember who you were before them.
 Everything you do, you do together.
-It feels like you don’t even have separate friend groups at this point.
+It feels like you don’t even have separate friend groups.
 You feel lost when you aren’t around them.

 A close relationship can quickly shift into codependence if you aren’t careful.